JainamShah3008/medicine-order-api/README.md

 ## 📌 Important Notes

-- Make sure MongoDB is running if you're connecting to a local DB.
+- Make sure MySQL is running if you're connecting to a local DB.
 - Use Postman or cURL to test APIs.
 - You can modify or extend the `controllers/v1/` and `middlewares/validations/` for custom routes.